As restrictions lift this year, we have made the decision to recommence door-to-door fundraising activity in line with government guidelines.

 By taking part in the Menstrual Cycle, you’ll be helping to raise vital funds for girls.
 Your €150 fundraising target could provide more than 12 dignity kits, that contain items such as reusable pads, soap and underwear.
 These kits will enable girls to stay in school.

 There are two challenges within the Menstrual Cycle to choose from:

-There is lots of flexibility with this challenge; choose your challenge length (it can be anything from 5 miles to 500 miles!) and then clock up the miles at a time that suits you, on any bike, at any pace between 28 May and end of June.
+There is lots of flexibility with this challenge; choose your challenge length (it can be anything from 5 miles to 500 miles!) and then clock up the miles at a pace that suits you in June.

 Lessons are broadcast in the morning, on subjects ranging from mathematics, to French and literacy.
 Under the supervision of the Ministry of Education’s regional services, students, teachers and school principals all collaborated together on the project, from its conception to the production of the radio programmes.